Azurency/CQUI_Community-Edition/README.md

 * @benjaminjackman for fixing a hotkey conflict in #127
 * @velit for a UI bugfix in #138
 * @the-m4a for a patch incompatibility bugfix in #181
+* @MarkusKV for fixing a bug concerning district completion checkboxes
 * Firaxis for eventually delivering mod tools and steam workshop ;)
 * The lovely folks over at Civfanatics for their guides, knowledge, tools, and resources
 * The even lovelier folks over at /r/civ for their input and testing